Storing Silver and Gold Coins Safely and Securely: A Comprehensive Guide

 Coins are sensitive to environmental conditions such as humidity, temperature, and exposure to air.
 To mitigate these risks, consider the following:

-• Air Exposure: Airtight containers or capsules can help protect coins from air exposure.
+Air Exposure: Airtight containers or capsules can help protect coins from air exposure.
+Sealed holders or capsules provide additional protection against air and moisture.
 Specialized coin holders and albums can also be protected for easy viewing.
 These containers should be made from inert materials to avoid any chemical reactions with the metal.
+Avoid storage products made with PVC, as PVC can release harmful gases and damage coins over time.

 Security Measures